Salt Lake Bible College

 -

-You will be graded on formatting, spelling, punctuation, grammar, etc.
+You will be graded on formatting, spelling, punctuation, grammar, etc., as well as content.

-- You will be required to defend your thesis upon request by SLBC.
+- You will be required to defend your thesis upon request.

-- Each page in a thesis must be assigned a number and are to be in regular, non-bold and non-italic, black type.
+- Each page in a thesis must be assigned a number formatted in regular, non-bold and non-italic, black type.
 (Note: The thesis title page does not have a number placed on it even though it is considered as page i.)

 -

-The pages in the preliminary material must be numbered consecutively with lower case roman numerals (e.g., ii, iii, iv, etc.).
+The pages in the preliminary material must be numbered consecutively with lower case roman numerals (e.g., i ii iii iv etc.).

 -